 - (a) Total comparable store sales is calculated based on consolidated net revenue excluding the impact of (i) Corporate/Other segment net revenue, (ii) sales from stores opened less than 13 months, (iii) stores closed in the periods presented, (iv) sales from partial months of operation when stores do not open or close on the first day of the month, and (v) if applicable, the impact of a 53rd week in a fiscal year.
 Brand-level comparable store sales growth is calculated based on cash basis revenues consistent with what the CODM reviews, and consistent with reportable segment revenues presented in Note 14.
-"Segment Reporting" in our consolidated financial statements in our 2021 Form 10-K, with the exception of the Legacy segment, which is adjusted as noted in (b) (ii) below. - (b) There are two differences between total comparable store sales growth based on consolidated net revenue and Adjusted Comparable Store Sales Growth: (i) Adjusted Comparable Store Sales Growth includes the effect of deferred and unearned revenue as if such revenues were earned at the point of sale, resulting in an increase of 0.7% and a decrease of 0.4% from total comparable store sales growth based on consolidated net revenue for fiscal year 2021 and fiscal year 2021 respectively; and (ii) Adjusted Comparable Store Sales Growth includes retail sales to the Legacy partner's customers (rather than the revenues recognized consistent with the management & services agreement with the Legacy partner), resulting in a decrease of 0.1% and a decrease of 0.1% from total comparable store sales growth based on consolidated net revenue for the fiscal years 2021 and 2020, respectively.
+"Segment Reporting" in our consolidated financial statements in our 2022 Form 10-K, with the exception of the Legacy segment, which is adjusted as noted in (b) (ii) below. - (b) There are two differences between total comparable store sales growth based on consolidated net revenue and Adjusted Comparable Store Sales Growth: (i) Adjusted Comparable Store Sales Growth includes the effect of deferred and unearned revenue as if such revenues were earned at the point of sale, resulting in an increase of 0.7% from total comparable store sales growth based on consolidated net revenue for fiscal year 2021; and (ii) Adjusted Comparable Store Sales Growth includes retail sales to the Legacy partner's customers (rather than the revenues recognized consistent with the management & services agreement with the Legacy partner), resulting in a decrease of 0.1% and decrease of 0.1% from total comparable store sales growth based on consolidated net revenue for the fiscal years 2022 and 2021, respectively.